0-mostafa-rezaee-0/CNN__Convolutional-Neural-Network/README.md

 - CNN feature maps
 - Examples of correct and incorrect predictions

-### 6.5 Utility Scripts

-The project includes utility scripts for maintenance and monitoring:
-- Project structure validation
-- Project status summary generation

-These scripts make it easier to verify the project's integrity and get a quick overview of the current state.
-For details, see the [Utils Documentation](utils/README.md).

 ## 7. Learning Exercises

 1. Modify the CNN architecture and observe how it affects performance
 2. Compare the CNN results with a simple multi-layer perceptron (MLP)
-   - Use the built-in comparison tool: `python utils/model_comparison.py`
-   - Analyze why CNNs perform better for image classification tasks
 3. Experiment with different data augmentation techniques
 4. Visualize feature maps from different layers to understand what the CNN learns